amrlsayed/useful_scripts/readme.md

 array[0] = 5;
 array[1] = 33;
 ```
-After appling the propable patterns below on a file containing the
+After appling the proper patterns below on a file containing the
 above strings. the file should be edited to.
 ```c
 #define FIRST_INDEX 0